Robert Hoke: Marriage and family

 Hoke developed Northern ties when on January 7, 1869, he married Lydia Van Wyck, who was of a prominent political family from New York City.
 One of his brothers-in-law, Robert Van Wyck, was Mayor of New York City and another, Augustus Van Wyck, was an unsuccessful candidate for Governor of New York, losing to Theodore Roosevelt.

 The Hokes had six children.
 Their son Michael Hoke became a famous orthopedist in Atlanta, Georgia and a founder of the Shriner's Children Hospital.

 Later career

 After the war, Hoke returned to civilian life and engaged in various businesses, including insurance and gold mining.
-He became principal owner of an iron mine near Chapel Hill, North Carolina and another one in Mitchell County.
+He became principal owner of an iron mine near Chapel Hill, North Carolina, and another one in Mitchell County.
 He also served as the director of the North Carolina Railroad for many years.
 Railroad construction was creating new networks across the South, and new opportunities for business.

 Hoke owned a resort and a bottled water company at Lithia Springs in Lincoln County.
 Such areas were popular summer retreats.

 With his success in the war and business, politicians tried to recruit Hoke to office, even offering him the position of governor of the state.
 He declined, having permanently turned away from politics as a child after his father's death.
+His nephew Hoke Smith served as secretary of the interior, and then as governor and a senator from Georgia.

 Hoke died in Raleigh, North Carolina, and was buried with full military honors in Raleigh's Oakwood Cemetery.